 Community Infrastructure Levy (CIL)

 The Community Infrastructure Levy (CIL) was introduced in April 2010.
-It allows local authorities in England and Wales to raise funds from developers who are undertaking new building projects in their area.
+It is a planning charge that allows Local Authorities in England and Wales to raise funds from developers who are undertaking new building projects in their area.
 The money can be used to pay for a wide range of infrastructure that is needed as a result of development.
 This can include things like transport schemes, flood defences and green spaces.